 Pregnancy testing prior to vaccination

-Public Health England’s Immunisation Against Infectious Disease (The Green book) advises that routine questioning about last menstrual period and/or pregnancy testing is not required before offering the vaccine.
+UK Health Security Agency (UKHSA – formerly known as PHE) Immunisation Against Infectious Disease (the Green Book) advises that routine questioning about last menstrual period and/or pregnancy testing is not required before offering the vaccine.
 Women who are planning pregnancy or in the immediate postpartum can be vaccinated with a suitable product for their age and clinical risk group.

 Fertility and pre-conception Covid-19 vaccine advice